Abbey Library of St. Gall, Switzerland

 The Codex Sinaiticus Project is an international collaboration to reunite the entire manuscript in digital form and make it accessible to a global audience for the first time.
 Drawing on the expertise of leading scholars, conservators and curators, the Project gives everyone the opportunity to connect directly with this famous manuscript.

-Digitized Medieval Manuscripts Maps (DMMmaps) is a “roadmap” to thousands of digitized medieval books.
+Digitized Medieval Manuscripts Maps (DMMmaps) is a “roadmap” to thousands of digitised medieval books.

 Early Church Fathers